 Mammen Fenrir | Hand Printed Fine Art

 Fenrir, the great wolf, was the son of Norse god Loki and the giant Angrboda.
-As the wolf grew, the gods feared that it would be impossible to control him if he were to be loose in the world so they conspired to confine him in chains.
+As the wolf grew, the gods feared that it would be impossible to control his destructive nature.
+They conspired to confine him in chains.

 It is said that during Ragnarok, Fenrir will break his chains and devour everything before him, including the earth and sky itself.